Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

     'Obesity_Type_II': 5,
     'Obesity_Type_III': 6
 }
 ```

-In this above plot here are the key outputs;
+### 🧠 Feature Importance Insights

 **Top Features:**

-- Weight is the most dominant feature, influencing predictions for all classes substantially.
+- Weight is the most dominant feature, influencing predictions across all classes substantially.
-- Height and Freq_Veg also have strong impacts across multiple classes.
+- Height and Freq_Veg also show strong predictive power across multiple obesity levels.

 **Lower Features:**

 - Features like Transportation_Walking, Snacking_Always, and Calorie_Monitoring_no contribute very little to    predictions and may not add significant predictive power.

-**Class-Specific Feature Importance:**
+**Class-Specific Observations:**

-Features like Weight and Height have significant contributions to multiple classes (e.g., Class 0 (insuffcient weight) and Class 4- Obesity_Type 1).
+- Weight and Height influence multiple classes, especially Class 0 (Insufficient_Weight) and Class 4 (Obesity_Type_I).
-Some features may contribute more selectively to certain classes (e.g., Transportation_Public_Transportation is minimal overall but may still have some relevance for a specific class).
+- Some features (e.g., Transportation_Public_Transportation) may have niche relevance to specific classes.

-Overall all classes look like a similar contribution.
+- Overall, feature contribution patterns are fairly consistent across obesity levels.

-## Feature Engineering
+### 🛠️ Feature Engineering (Without Height & Weight)

-Here I will remove the height and weight from the dataset to clearly give indications which parameter has the main effect on the obesity.
-After Now I will train the XGBoost one more time with new dataset.
+To assess the true impact of lifestyle and behavioral factors on obesity prediction, we retrain the XGBoost model after removing Weight and Height from the dataset.

 ```python
 from sklearn.model_selection import train_test_split